 Toggles a hard breakpoint at the current cursor location.
 A hard breakpoint differs from a soft breakpoint in that interrupts are disabled when the hard breakpoint is reached.
+Note that a hard breakpoint is not the same as a hardware breakpoint.

-Starting with Dynamic C 9, breakpoints can be toggled in edit mode as well as in debug mode.
+Breakpoints can be toggled in edit mode as well as in debug mode.
 Breakpoint information is not only retained when going back and forth from edit mode to debug mode, it is stored when a file is closed and restored when the file is reopened.
+Breakpoints are set in library code the same way they are set in application code.